cs1302uga/cs1302-hw-savable/README.md

 1. Change directories to the parent of `cs1302-hw-savable` (e.g., `cd ..` from `cs1302-hw-savable`).
-If you would like to make a backup tar file, the instructions are in the submissions steps for [hw01](https://github.com/cs1302uga/cs1302-hw01).
+If you would like to make a backup tar file, the instructions are in the submission steps for [hw01](https://github.com/cs1302uga/cs1302-hw01).
 We won't repeat those steps here and you can view them as optional.